QuickBlox/Documentation/docs/4_android/4_Chat/11_Contact_list.md

 ### Main setup

-To access contact list you have to obtain it and set all needed listeners:
+To access contact list you need to obtain it and set all needed listeners:
-* ```QBRosterListener``` is a listener that is fired any time a roster is changed or the presence of a user in the roster is changed (user becomes online/offline)
+* ```QBRosterListener``` is a listener called any time a roster is changed or the presence of a user in the roster is changed (user becomes online/offline)

-* ```QBSubscriptionListener``` is a listener that is fired on "subscribe" (add to contact list) request from any user.
+* ```QBSubscriptionListener``` is a listener called on "subscribe" (add to contact list) request from any user.

 Setting listeners to ```QBRoster```:
 ```java